1: Swift represents a very refined update to the current C language family displaying the latest tendencies in language design. It combines the feature rich nature of C with the easiness of scripting languages. The syntax of Objective C is slightly altered to support modern approaches in programming

 # 6: Apple is not going to leave its followers without any supervision and provides lots of manuals and study materials for free.
 The company is determined to encourage programmers to stick to the new programming language, so webinars and teaching video sessions have already been scheduled.

-# 7: Swift is a proprietary language.
-It is developed by Apple to stimulate iOS development.
-It won't be cross-platform and apps written in Swift will stick to Apple platforms.
+.
+It won’t be cross-platform and apps written in Swift will stick to Apple platforms.

 # 8: It can be difficult for a single vendor to promote a brand-new programming language, but Apple is on its top today.
 So, Swift is doomed to be a success.